 Exam Dates: Students must write their exam on the day and time scheduled by the university.
 The start time of an off-site exam may vary slightly from the start time for the on-campus exam, but it will be on the same day.
 Do not schedule vacations, appointments, etc., during the exam period.
 Final examinations for online courses are never scheduled during the evening or on weekends.

 Exam Centres: Most online courses require a supervised final examination at an established exam centre or via online proctoring, where available.
 Queen's has exam centres around the world.
-However, if there is no centre listed within 100km/60 miles of your location, please enter code #9999 (remote) and email immediately following registration for further instructions.
+However, if there is no centre listed within 100km/60 miles of your location, please enter code #9999 (remote) and email us immediately following registration for further instructions.
 CDS will provide you with information to help you find a proctor, including a list of appropriate places where you can find a qualified person to proctor your exam.

 Exam Fees: Off-campus students who register in an online course that has a proctored final exam will be charged a $75 exam fee.
 If your course does not have a proctored exam, enter 1111 when prompted for the exam centre code in SOLUS when you enrol.
 This will ensure that you will not be charged the exam fee.

 Changes to Exam Locations: Students who need to change their exam centre location must notify Arts and Science Online Office by the deadline (listed below) to avoid a late administrative fee of $100.
-See bleow for the last dates to change the exam centre:
+See below for the last dates to change the exam centre: